Church of St John the Baptist, Royston, South Yorkshire

-The Font which is probably late 15th century, with its beautifully decorated early 20th century cover, was moved to its present position in 2002.
+The font, which is probably late 15th century, with its beautifully decorated early 20th-century cover, was moved to its present position in 2002.

-All the Roofs are medieval; those in the Nave and Aisles have finely carved bosses depicting the Head of St. John the Baptist, the Agnus Dei, the Pelican in her piety, Sacred Monograms, The Green Man, some grotesque heads and interesting heraldry.
-Shown in the North Choir Aisle is an unusual Synod of Bishops.
-A particular favourite is a man with asses ears.
+All the roofs are medieval; those in the nave and aisles have finely carved bosses depicting the head of St. John the Baptist, the Agnus Dei, the Pelican in her piety, Sacred Monograms, The Green Man, some grotesque heads and interesting heraldry.
+Shown in the north choir aisle is an unusual synod of bishops.
+A particular favourite is a man with ass's ears.
 The present brown stain was added in the 19th century and may obscure medieval colour – it certainly makes the roof difficult to read.
-Originally the whole interior was plastered and painted; the plaster was stripped from the walls in the 19th century restoration.
-In the Nave there are fragments of late 16th century and 17th century painted texts.
-The grey coloured paint over the Chancel Arch obscures a late 17th century painting of Moses and Aaron flanking panels with the Ten Commandments, the Lord's Prayer and the Creed.
-More visible is the painted lettering on the wide pillar opposite the Font.
+Originally the whole interior was plastered and painted; the plaster was stripped from the walls in the 19th-century restoration.
+In the nave there are fragments of late 16th-century and 17th-century painted texts.
+The grey-coloured paint over the chancel arch obscures a late 17th-century painting of Moses and Aaron flanking panels with the Ten Commandments, the Lord's Prayer and the Creed.
+More visible is the painted lettering on the wide pillar opposite the font.
 The text quoted is Amos 8: v.
-4–7, and it seems to follow the wording and spelling of the 16th century ‘Breeches’ bible more closely than that of the later King James version.
+4–7, and it seems to follow the wording and spelling of the 16th century ‘Breeches’ Bible more closely than that of the later King James version.

-The Rood Beam which supports images of Our Lord on the Cross with Our Lady and St. John the Evangelist, carved in the 1930s by Read of Exeter was rescued from the redundant Church at Gildersome near Leeds and was restored and fitted here in the 1980s by Peter Larkworthy.
+The rood beam which supports images of Jesus on the cross with Mary and St. John the Evangelist, carved in the 1930s by Read of Exeter, was rescued from the redundant church at Gildersome near Leeds and was restored and fitted here in the 1980s by Peter Larkworthy.

-The steps leading to the original Rood Loft survive at the East end of the North Aisle.
-The Medieval Rood Screen and Loft extended right across the Aisles and Nave.
-If the steps appear to start fairly high on the wall this is partly because the whole floor level was lowered in the 19th century restoration.
-The Perpendicular oak Screens, however, are original and probably remnants of the Par-close Screens of the medieval Chapels at the eastern ends of the Chancel Aisles.
-Also in the 19th century restoration, an extensive Gallery at the Western end of the Nave was removed.
-The North West door was blocked up at the same time, and a window inserted in its place.
-The 20th century statue of St. John the Baptist (our Patron Saint) was made by local Sculptor Steve West in 1993.
-The Stations of the Cross around the Aisle walls are particularly striking and were painted by Craig Hudson of Sheffield in the 1980s.
+The steps leading to the original rood loft survive at the east end of the north aisle.
+The medieval rood screen and loft extended right across the aisles and nave.
+If the steps appear to start fairly high on the wall this is partly because the whole floor level was lowered in the 19th-century restoration.
+The Perpendicular oak screens, however, are original and probably remnants of the Par-close screens of the medieval chapels at the eastern ends of the chancel aisles.
+Also in the 19th-century restoration, an extensive gallery at the western end of the nave was removed.
+The north=west door was blocked up at the same time, and a window inserted in its place.
+The 20th-century statue of St. John the Baptist (the church's patron saint) was made by local sculptor Steve West in 1993.
+The Stations of the Cross around the aisle walls are particularly striking and were painted by Craig Hudson of Sheffield in the 1980s.